ezhai/twitch-recorder/README.md

 Rename/copy `config.py.template` to `config.py`.
 Edit the configuration variables in `config.py`.

 ### Twitch API Credentials (required)
 Login to the [Twitch Developer Console](https://dev.twitch.tv/console/apps) and register an application.
-After your application is created, you can retrieve the Client ID and Secret from the app's page.
+After your application is created, you can retrieve the Client ID and Secret from the app page.

 ### Twitch OAuth Token (optional)
 By default, ad segments will be filtered out of the recorded video leaving a discontinuity in your video.
 Your Twitch OAuth Token can be used with Streamlink to avoid having these discontinuities by completely bypass ads if you are subscribed to the channel you are recording or have Twitch Turbo.
 Login to [twitch.tv](https://twitch.tv/), open the browser console using *F12* or *Ctrl+Shift+I* and paste the following command into the console.
-This is the token to authorize your Twitch account, so be careful with it.
+This is the token used by Twitch servers to authenticate your Twitch account, so be careful with it.
 ```
 document.cookie.split("; ").find(item=>item.startsWith("auth-token="))?.split("=")[1]
 ```

-*Note: Generally, you should avoid pasting random commands you find on the internet into your browser console, but this one won't do anything bad :P*
+*Note: Generally, you should avoid pasting random commands you find on the internet into your browser console, but this one won't do anything bad. :P*

 ## Contribution